-With social isolation thrust upon us households are increasingly turning to takeaway meals thanks to a bevy of home delivery options.
-And with more people stretching their groceries further to limit heading out to the shops it is tempting to change it up by adding takeaway into the meal mix.
+Households are starting to turn to takeaway meals more thanks to a bevy of home delivery options and wanting to stretch their groceries further to limit heading out to the shops.
+So it’s tempting to change it up by adding takeaway into the meal mix!

 As with most things, takeaway in moderation is fine and you certainly don’t have to cut it out completely, but you can make some healthier choices when browsing that home delivery app.

 The Australian Dietary Guidelines recommend that we eat a variety of fruit, vegetables, meat, dairy and grains, and limit how much saturated fat, added salt, added sugars and alcohol we consume.
 According to the Dietitians Association of Australia, fast food is often high in saturated fats, salt and energy and low in the fibre, vitamins and minerals we need to keep our bodies at their healthiest.

 However, not all takeaway food is equal and there are easy choices and swaps you can make to secure the healthier options.
 Have a takeaway food craving?
 Look for the cuisine you’re after below and find out how you can make the healthier choice.